jeongwoo-gobroad/openToDo-web/Methods.md

-# openToDo::Web [API Page]
+# openToDo::Web [Methods Page]
 ### (c) 2024 Jeongwoo Kim
 ## An open-source project of platform-independent, web-based personal Todos management system
 ###### License: MIT License

-> Basic validation APIs of the personal todo management system
+> Basic validation Methods of the personal todo management system
 > 1. checkIfLoggedIn()
 >>
 >>      This function checks if the user has already been logged in, using $_SESSION datas.